 It was my third time trying snowshoe trekking, but I was a little out of practice!
 It gives you a good workout because of the depth of the snow!As Ikeda san showed us around, he told us little-known facts and tips about the woods, such as…

-- Rabbits spread out their paws into the shape of a human hand so that they can run across snow without falling in!
+- Rabbits spread their toes out wide so they can run across snow on their paws without falling in!
 (Their version of a snowshoe)

-- Trees will only have one side covered in snow due to the direction of the wind, so you can use this to help you orientate yourself if you get lost in the wood.
+- Trees will only have one side covered in snow due to the direction of the wind, so you can use trees to yourself if you get lost.

-- Animals are very good at working out the safest route across the snow, so if you are in doubt about your footing, you should follow animal tracks if there are any!
+- Animals are good at working out the safest route across the snow, so if you are in doubt about your footing, follow animal tracks!

-- Not only is it possible to walk in snowshoes, but you can also run in them!
+- Not only can you walk in snowshoes, you can also run in them!

-Ikeda san demonstrated how to run down slopes in the snow snowshoes – as pictured below.
+Ikeda san demonstrated how to run in snowshoes (pictured below).
 He dared me to try doing it.
-I’m a bit of a wimp at heart, but I tried to be brave and got ready to run.
+I’m a bit of a wimp, but I tried to be brave and got ready to run.
 You can see the results of said attempt below…

-As we got closer to the waterfall, I spotted some interesting looking structures.
-Ikeda san explained that there was a shinto shrine next to the waterfall.
+As we approached the waterfall, I spotted some interesting-looking structures.
+Ikeda san explained there was a shinto shrine next to the waterfall.
 We had got very close!

 The waterfall was absolutely huge.
-The water had not frozen over, so I took a few minutes to catch my breath while listening to the water pouring over the edge.
-Although it is yet to turn a bright blue colour this year, it was still beautiful, and I am glad that I got the chance to visit it.
+The water had not frozen over, so I could listen to the water pouring over the edge while I caught my breath.
+Although it was yet to turn a bright blue colour, it was still beautiful, and I’m glad I visited.

 Next, Ikeda san brought out his snack for us.